Why Crispin Glover never did Back To The Future Part II

 In a new interview with Crispin Glover, he reveals his reasons for not reprising the role of George McFly in Back To The Future Part II.

 You don't need us to tell you that Crispin Glover was one of those who appeared in Back To The Future, but never returned for the sequels.
 Why?
-Well, depending on who you're talking to do, it had to do with money, Glover not wanting to do it, Robert Zemeckis not wanting him, difficult behaviour, or perhaps a dodgy horoscope.
+Well, depending on who you're talking to do, it had to do with money, Glover not wanting to do it, Robert Zemeckis not wanting him, difficult behavior, or perhaps a dodgy horoscope.
 And a lawsuit.
 Who knows?

 Glad you asked that actually, as Crispin Glover is clearly one of those who does know the answer, and he's been chatting to the Opie and Anthony Show to explain just why he never returned.

 Before he got to that, he touched on the fact that he appeared in Back To The Future Part II without his consent, and how unhappy he was with that.
 "They had taken the moulds of my face", he said, "from the old age make-up from the original movie and put another actor into prosthetics that were made from my face, and interspliced with a very small amount of footage of me from the original movie in order to fool audiences into thinking I was in the movie", he recalled.
 This led to a Crispin Glover winning a lawsuit that prevents such a thing happening again.

 "If I'd have played that part, I would have played it different.
 I didn't like the way that guy played it, and people think it's me.
 It's still gets to me that there's that confusion".

 So: why no Crispin Glover in Back To The Future Part II?

 "I was asking questions that the producers, director didn't like.
 There was a different end ...
 I had questions about it, and it did get changed", he recalled.